EterniumDev/EvobotNavmesh/README.md

 The nav files are used in the Evobot NS addon

+# Making your own navmeshes

+Download the following files into one folder (from this repo) DroidSans.ttf
+GoldSrcNavEditor.exe
+navtool.cfg
+SDL2.dll

+Move a BSP file that you want to edit into the same folder

+Run GoldSrcNavEditor.exe

+Click input, choose map (select your bsp file)

+Click build at the bottom right, wait for it to build the blue navmesh

+Click Save and export (always both of these), the .bin file is only usable by the editor and the .nav file is only usable by the addon, always keep both so you can iterate on your navmesh

+Hold right click and use WASD to move around in the 3d space, find areas that are vents and link them using off-mesh links Add a WALL CLIMB for skulks to climb a wall up and a DROP for skulks or others to drop out of the vents

+for example on ns_eclipse the railings in marine start are considered transparent in the editor This means that the AI will try to walk through them (unsuccessfully) use the Edit Map Collision with SOLID SURFACE to change these into solid walls

+some areas will also show solid when they shouldnt be like Vines or Bushes that players can actually walk through, change these to ILLUSIONARY

+change ladders to LADDER

+add offmesh links for Ladder ontop of and below a ladder

 ## Maps completed
 ns_veil (almost correct but subsector has a few issue offmesh spots)